 The place that made yachting vacations famous, the British Virgin Islands is the best-known destination for boating—especially for learning the, er, ropes of sailing.
 Distances between islands are small, allowing for quick sails between places like the main island of Tortola and Salt Island, where you can snorkel one of the most famous shipwrecks in the Caribbean.
-Or head to the island of Jost Van Dyke, where bars like the Soggy Dollar keep the party going all day long with shaken painkiller cocktails, a mix of pineapple and orange juice, coconut cream and rum.
+Or head to the island of Jost Van Dyke, where The Soggy Dollar keeps the party going all day long with shaken painkiller cocktails, a mix of pineapple and orange juice, coconut cream, and rum.

 Because this destination is home to four major islands and 50 smaller ones, boaters can choose to keep it social and dock at places like Scrub Island Resort or Cooper Island Resort.
 Alternately, choose the nature route and stick to the uninhabited islands such as Ginger Island, Great Dog, and Little Jost Van Dyke.